Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Second quantization

+\bea{We remark that Proposition \ref{L2ndQuant} is a special case of Theorem 1 in \cite{CMG}, there formulated for an infinite dimensional Hilbert space setting.
+We still include a proof here to make this paper self-contained.
+Moreover, an explicit computation of the spectrum and second quantization formalism for FP-equa\-tions in the infinite dimensional setting were given in \cite{vNe}. }

-\begin{remark} Many aspects of the above analysis seem to rely importantly on the explicit spectral decomposition of the FP operator in \S 4.1, i.e. knowing the FP eigenfunctions (as Hermite functions).
-We remark that this situation in fact carries over to FP equations with linear coefficients plus a \emph{nonlocal perturbation} of the form $\theta_f:=\theta*f$ with the function $\theta(x)$ having zero mean, see Lemma 3.8 and Theorem 4.6 in \cite{AS}.
-For such nonlocally perturbed FP equations, surprisingly, one still knows all the eigenfunctions as well as its (multi-dimensional) creation and annihilation operators. \end{remark}
+\begin{remark} Many aspects of the above analysis seem to rely importantly on the explicit spectral decomposition of the FP-operator in \S 4.1, i.e. knowing the FP-eigenfunctions (as Hermite functions).
+We remark that this situation in fact carries over to FP-equations with linear coefficients plus a \emph{nonlocal perturbation} of the form $\theta_f:=\theta*f$ with the function $\theta(x)$ having zero mean, see Lemma 3.8 and Theorem 4.6 in \cite{AS}.
+For such nonlocally perturbed FP-equations, surprisingly, one still knows all the eigenfunctions as well as its (multi-dimensional) creation and annihilation operators. \end{remark}